, here's some simple advice as you embark on writing or editing that next brief.

-Good product briefs set clear
+Good product briefs set a clear context for the reader.

 Example starter language: